davidegat/Lotus123-on-reMarkable/README.md

   <li>Reboot your BOCHS machine and try using Lotus from ssh (suggested: run INSTALL into the Lotus folder, you will have to try different graphic settings for it to work correctly)

 <h2>IF BOCHS DOESN'T EAT MY IMAGE?</h2>
-Try another way, hack into BOCHS by mounting on drive a the FreeDOS 1.3 Floppy Edition, wipe the existing FreeDOS system and reboot.
+Try another way, hack into BOCHS by mounting on drive a the FreeDOS 1.3 Floppy Edition, in <b>bochsrc</> set the boot drive with <b>boot: a</b>, reboot from a:, wipe the existing FreeDOS system, stop the machine.
+Get back to <b>bochsrc</b> to modify again the boot order, and boot from c: once done.
 You should have a better enviroment now with some drivers, and -fingers crossed- mount your own converted image, and even mount iso images as cdroms (see <a href="https://bochs.sourceforge.io/doc/docbook/user/bochsrc.html">BOCHS documentation</a>).
-Just remember to get back to <b>bochsrc</b> and boot from c: once done.

 <h2>ON REMARKABLE</h2>
 <li>scp to reMarkable both <b>dos.sh</b> and <b>startdos.sh</b> on /home/root.<br>
 <li><b>dos.sh</b> a simple "app" for reMarkable, it uses the "simple" scripting language, if you didn't installed it in your previous geeky journeys, do it with: <b>opkg install simple</b>.